 7.1 The Ornua Counter-Party Approval Process and Procedures

-We have increased the level of due diligence which we carry out prior to doing business with new third-party suppliers or customers.
-We have put in place procedures for the approval of business counter parties that aim to ensure that they are compliant with all relevant requirements including modern slavery and human trafficking laws and regulations.
+We have increased the level of due diligence which we carry out prior to doing business with new third-party suppliers or customers, including a compliance check for all counterparties.
+We have put in place procedures for the approval of business counterparties, including the use of a compliance screening process that aims to ensure that our direct counterparties have a clean record and have not been convicted of any criminal activity, including modern slavery and human trafficking.

 7.2 The Ornua Group Code of Business Conduct and Ethics